-The Early Help Assessment Tool (EHAT) is an assessment for multi-agency support.
+The Early Help Assessment Tool (EHAT) should be used where multi-agency support is required.

 The Early Help Assessment is a voluntary process for families to share information with a range of local services to help them plan together and get the right support.

 Professionals across the city will work together to ensure you:

 - Get the right support at the right time

 - Only have to tell your story once

 - Are listened to and given appropriate advice

 - Can learn about opportunities available to you and your family

 - Identify your strengths as well as your needs